 The reserve can be accessed across the River Crouch via the passenger foot ferry from Burnham on Crouch.
-The scheduled ferry service between Wallasea Marina and Burnham runs six days a week (not Wednesday) between 10.00 and 17.00.
+The scheduled ferry service between Wallasea Marina and Burnham runs from Easter (Good Friday) to the end of September, six days a week (not Wednesdays) between 10.00 and 17.00.
 It is operated as an 'on demand' service by phoning 07704 060482.

 London Southend Airport lies close to the market town of Rochford.